appveyor/website/src/docs/build-configuration.md

     B (priority 2)  - 1 - queued
     B (priority 2)  - 2 - queued
     C (no priority) - 2 - queued

+### Build timeout

+Default timeout for build job is 60 minutes.
+If you need to decrease it, you can set **Build timeout, minutes** to the smaller value.
+Note that decrease to less than 5 minutes will not apply.
+If you run your builds on [private build cloud](/docs/build-environment/#private-build-cloud), you can increase build timeout, otherwise increase will not apply.